My initial goal was:

 I aim to have links to the best of these, across the full range of liturgical traditions found in the English-speaking Christian world.

-More importantly, I wanted to share the templates that I use to plan and organise liturgies.
+More importantly, I want to share the templates and tools that real people have used to plan and organise liturgies.
 No theology, no worship-wars, no copyright restrictions.
 Just templates, tools and resources that you can use, and adapt to suit the needs of your community, no matter what your liturgical style.

 Also, I wanted to write some articles to share what I know about the management aspects of running music and worship-arts programmes in liturgical churches, on topics like: